intjelic/python-sfml/doc/source/index.rst

 based on `the first release candidate` and is made available under the terms of the `LGPLv3`_ license.

+Consider this version as a **stable** release candidate to version 1.4 since they are still remaining minor task regarding the documentation, the unit tests and the packaging.
+You may want to check out the todo lists: :doc:`here </todo>`.

 By combining the strength of SFML with the ease of the Python language, we can provide an amazing tool to quickly build multimedia software.